 Seasickness is not really considered a disease, and it is not something you catch.
-However, there are certain people who are more prone to seasickness than others, including women more so than men, children more so than adults and if you have had motion sickness in the past you may have worse symptoms in the future by expecting to experience seasickness.
+However, there are certain people who are more prone to seasickness than others, including women moreso than men and children moreso than adults.
+If you have had seasickness in the past you may have worse symptoms in on future trips because you expect to feel sick.

 Sources & Citations

 - Victoria State Government.
 Better Health Channel.
 Motion sickness.
 Available at: https://www.betterhealth.vic.gov.au/health/healthyliving/motion-sickness?viewAsPdf=true (accessed 17 June 2020).

 MAT-AU-2000132 - Date of preparation June 2020Show All